Banchee 65 Updates

-The Banchee offers above average comfort and excellent ergonomics.
+The Banchee 65 offers above-average comfort and excellent ergonomics.
 We love the shoulder straps, which contour nicely and work for a wide variety of body types.
 The straps are moderately wide, use supportive foam where you need it, and use cozier, softer foam where you don't.
 We enjoyed this attention to detail on long days.

 The exterior fabric is also pleasant.
 Both the shoulder straps and back panel feel nice, even against bare skin.
-They rate above average among the packs in our review.
-Overall the Banchee 65 is surprisingly comfortable, particularly considering it's weight.
+They rate above-average among the packs in our review.
+Overall this model is surprisingly comfortable, particularly considering its weight.

-At 4.3 punds, the Banchee 65 is in the middle of the pack for weight.
-It's a little lighter than a number of our award winners like the Arc'teryx Bora AR 63 (5 pounds), the Osprey Atmos 65 AG (4 lbs 6 ounces), Gregory Baltoro 65 (4 lbs 14 oz), or the Osprey Xenith (5 lbs 2 oz).
-It isn't nearly as light as the Osprey Exos ( 2 lbs 10oz) or the REI Flash 66, but it is significantly more durable and is better at handling large loads.
+At 3 pounds, 9 ounces, the Banchee 65 is in the middle of the pack for weight.
+It's lighter than a number of our award winners like the Arc'teryx Bora AR 63 or Osprey Atmos 65 AG.
+It isn't nearly as light as the Osprey Exos 58 or Granite Gear Crown2 60, but it is significantly more durable and is better at handling large loads.

-The 3 lbs 14 oz, Gregory Paragon 68 is one of the Banchee's most direct competitors.
-The Paragon is slightly more supportive and handles heavier loads marginally better, but we like most of the features on the Banchee better.
+The 3 pound 14 ounce Gregory Paragon 68 is one of this pack's most direct competitors.
+The Paragon 68 is slightly more supportive and handles heavier loads marginally better, but we like most of the features on the Banchee 65 more.

 Features and Ease of Use